 - The MPS in Geodesign addresses professional skills to practice this groundbreaking new approach to sustainable landscape planning and design.

-- The PhD in Architecture may be attained with a focus in Landscape Architecture if the intended dissertation strategy would advance and/or be founded in the Discipline of Landscape Architecture.
+- The PhD in Architecture may be attained with a research focus in landscape architecture if the intended dissertation strategy would advance and/or be founded in the Discipline of Landscape Architecture.

 The Bachelor of Landscape Architecture is a five-year curriculum leading to a professionally accredited Bachelor of Landscape Architecture (BLA) degree.
 It is designed to prepare graduates for either advanced study or professional careers.

 This graduate track seeks individuals with undergraduate baccalaureate degrees in any discipline.
-The three-year program helps students prepare to become leaders in the profession of landscape architecture.
+The three-year Master of Landscape Architecture (MLA) program helps students prepare to become leaders in the profession of landscape architecture.
 Students enroll in a professional curriculum that prepares them with techniques, principles, histories, theories, and technologies to practice in the field.
 In the final semester of the program, students undertake a culminating capstone project that integrates scholarly research with design inquiry.

-Students in the MSLA program have the opportunity to participate in sponsored research within our school’s centers, as well as in centers and institutes University-wide.
-MSLA students also can pursue a “dual title” degree in Landscape Architecture and Human Dimensions of Natural Resources and the Environment (HDNRE).
+Students in the MSinLA program have the opportunity to participate in sponsored research within our school's centers as well as in centers and intitutes University-wide.
+MSinLA students also may pursue a dual-title Master of Science degree in Landscape Architecture and Human Dimensions of Natural Resources and the Environment (HDNRE).

 The graduate programs in geodesign, developed by Penn State's nationally renowned Stuckeman School of Architecture and Landscape Architecture in collaboration with the University's top-ranked Department of Geography, offer you the opportunity to advance your knowledge and learn from leading experts.
 These programs are for professionals who realize the limitations in current design and planning processes, and seek new skills to effectively address complex environmental design problems for situations ranging from urban design to conservation planning.